Overview

 • By May 30, 2026: General operating grant applicants and recipients are notified

-• June 2026 (TBD): Open call for innovation grant applications
+• June 2026 (TBD): Open call for innovation project grant applications

-• August 2026 (TBD): Deadline for innovation grant applications
+• August 2026 (TBD): Deadline for innovation project grant applications

-• November 2026 (TBD): Innovation grant applicants and recipients are notified
+• November 2026 (TBD): Innovation project grant applicants and recipients are notified

 Eligibility Requirements